 A remote shutter release is also essential for eliminating camera shake, or you could use the camera timer facility.

 What do I use for magnification?
-For my current camera I use a Pentax K100D.
+For my current camera, I use a Pentax K5 2s.
 I also have a Pentax 100mm Macro Lens and to get closer, I have a set of three Hoya screw-on diopter, or magnifying filter/lenses.
 The set has +1, +2 and +4 magnifications.
 I usually start with a +4 and then add others if necessary.
-Normally I remove any other filters I may have on my lens, such as UV or polariser, because I just don't fancy the idea of all that extra glass.
+Normally I would remove any other filter I may have on my lens, such as UV or polariser because I just don't fancy the idea of all that extra glass.
 It promotes the possibility of lens flare and the quality of your available light can suffer.
-As your DOF is very limited in close-ups, try to keep your camera's film plane (camera's back), parallel to the subject plane.
+As your 'DOF' is very limited in close-ups, try to keep the plane of your camera parallel to the subject plane.
 That way you will be able to get more of your subject in focus.

 You will notice, as you manually manipulate the focus control, that different parts of the subject will move in and out of focus and with your aperture set at its narrowest permissible opening (largest number), just how little DOF you have to work with.

 If you're photographing the stamens of a flower, for instance, concentrate your focus on them, till you see every fine detail.
 Keeping the throat of the flower just out of focus in the background.

 With close-up photography, you can either spend a lot of money buying the 'proper' equipment, or you have to make the most of what you have at hand (beg, steal or borrow), but I'm sure with practice you'll soon be coming up with some fairly good results.